Techtonica/curriculum/github-code-storage/lesson-plan.md

 ### Check for Understanding

-2 days after presenting this lesson, have students go through the workflow again individually by creating a new project locally and pushing it to GitHub.
+2 days after presenting this lesson, have participants go through the workflow again individually by creating a new project locally and pushing it to GitHub.
 They can use any resource except the slides and video walkthrough.
 They should email the instructor a copy of their Terminal session.